SAP/spartacus-docs/_pages/dev/security/security-headers.md

 CCv2 doesn't support this header deliberately.
 It adds too much pressure on syncing certificates cross multiple (changing) layers in the hosting setup.
 Moreover, HPKP is deprecated and not implemented in a stable manner cross browsers for HPKP.

-Spartacus does not insist on the suage of HPKP.
+Spartacus does not insist on the usage of HPKP.

 ## X-Frame-Options